-Our husbands need our encouragement and esteem in order to have the boldness and confidence to accomplish great things.
+Your husband needs your encouragement and esteem in order to have the boldness and confidence to accomplish great things.
 In Genesis 2:18, God makes it clear that women were created because men need help.
 God said “It is not good for man to be alone.
 I will create a helper suitable for him.”
-That helper is us, and one of the biggest ways we can help our husbands is by encouraging them with our words.
+That helper is you, and one of the biggest ways you can help your husband is by encouraging him with your words.

-With that in mind, here are some words that your man longs to hear from you:
+With that in mind, here are 10 words/phrases that your man longs to hear from you:

-Our husbands battle the world every day at their jobs.
+Husbands battle the world every day at their jobs.
 Co-workers stab them in the back.
 Other men put them down in order to look more important.
 The culture tells your man he is a failure if he doesn’t own a Mercedes and he can’t dunk like LeBron James.

 So when your man comes home to you, the last thing he needs is to feel like a failure in your eyes too.
 However, our words often unintentionally communicate just that!
 Perhaps this is why God felt it necessary to actually instruct wives in Ephesians 5:33 that “the wife must respect her husband”.

 Even if your husband has disappointed you, you can still be respectful as you address his behavior, request changes, and establish boundaries.
 However, if you condemn him and belittle him in that moment of disappointment, you shred his heart.
 As a result, he will likely turn his heart away from you, self-medicate his pain in destructive ways, or simply stop trying to be a good man since you don’t see anything good in him anyway!

 With the need to respect your husband in mind, here are 12 words you should never say to your man: